flyingcircusio/doc/src/reference/security/data-protection.rst

   users associated to that customer.
 Examples include customer VMs.

-All resources that belong logically together (e.g., VMs, storage volumes) are bundled into *projects*. projects share that same set of user accounts and permissions.
+All resources that belong logically together (e.g., VMs, storage volumes) are bundled into *resource groups*.
+Resource groups share that same set of user accounts and permissions.